-I am a conservation biologist with a passion for the natural world and figuring out how it works.
+I am a conservation biologist and data scientist with a passion for the natural world and figuring out how it works.
 I am just completing an IUCN led project in Kutai National Park identifying tree species that are climate change vulnerable and resilient, with the aim of steering reforestation projects in an orangutan hotspot.
 I have just completed a two year conservation/research survey of the birds of the Karoo Biome, South Africa, on behalf of BirdLife South Africa, after 5 years researching birds of the Fynbos Biome at the FitzPatrick Institute of African Ornithology.
 I continue to be involved with research in the Peruvian Amazon, where I did my PhD, but I now live and conduct most of my research on Blue Hill Nature Reserve in the Western Cape, South Africa.
 As a member of the Lee Family Trust running the Blue Hill Escape guest house, I am also able to support various research projects: Cape Rockjumper and Leopard research currently.
-My field skills are outstanding and I have accomplished 3 core projects that were largely thought to be impossible: obtaining density estimates for Blue-headed Macaw and other parrot species; a biome wide survey of the endemics birds of the fynbos conducted on foot and by bicycle; and currently I have been involved in a project supported by BirdLife South Africa to obtain density estimates, population sizes and ecological parameters determining the distribution of the Hottentot Buttonquail, an endangered fynbos endemic.
+I have accomplished 3 big projects that were largely thought to be impossible: obtaining density estimates for Blue-headed Macaw and other parrot species; a biome wide survey of the endemics birds of the fynbos conducted on foot and by bicycle; and obtaining density estimates, population sizes and ecological parameters determining the distribution of the Hottentot Buttonquail, an endangered fynbos endemic.
 Due to undertaking and completion of these projects I have been labelled an 'extreme biologist'.

 A good place to find out more about me is on my blog: http://bluehillescape.blogspot.com/